Universal Multilayer Network Exploration by Random Walk with Restart: Results

 \subsection{RWR on universal multilayer networks}

 \\

-We here define a new RWR method that can be applied to universal multilayer networks (Fig. 1).
-Universal multilayer networks are composed of any combination of multiplex networks, linked by any combination of bipartite networks.
-All networks can also be weighted and/or directed.
+We here define a RWR method that can be applied to universal multilayer networks.
+Universal multilayer networks are composed of any combination of multiplex networks, linked by any combination of bipartite networks (Fig. 1).
+All network edges can also be weighted and/or directed.
 The formalism for the application of RWR on multiplex networks is described in the previous section.
 We will now detail the Bipartite network matrices, and how to combine intra- and inter- multiplex networks information to obtain the Supra-heterogeneous adjacency matrix.
-The Supra-heterogeneous adjacency matrix will embed all the possible transitions in a universal multilayer networks.\\
+The Supra-heterogeneous adjacency matrix will embed all the possible transitions in a universal multilayer network.